ydp/guestbook/README.md

 # Design Goals

 The focus of this project is to demonstrate how to implement a simple web app using Go, MongoDB and Bootstrap.
+Security is not a concern, thus it should not be used on production systems.

 # Requirements